Studying in Germany

 There are 16 federal states in Germany, and they all have their own government and higher education laws.
 If you apply for more than one university in the country, they could have different rules as the German education system isn’t centralised or consistent throughout.
 It is wise for students to check each of their desired institutions thoroughly beforehand have to have a study abroad back up plan!

 What do I need to get into a university in Germany?

 Students wishing to study in Germany will need a higher education entrance qualification, named Abitur.
 This is a school leaving certificate or equivalent, and to check if you have the right qualifications students should first contact the international office at their chosen university.

-Undergraduate degree courses generally ask for four A-levels with one including a second language and another focusing on natural science or mathematics (learn more – what A-levels should I study).
+Undergraduate degree courses generally ask for four A-levels with one including a second language and another focusing on natural science or mathematics.
 Again, contact desired institutions for the right information for your application.

 If students wish to study degree courses in German, they will need to sit an exam to prove they are comfortable and adequate to understand the course.
 There are two tests that students may take:

 - The German Language University Entrance Examination (DSH), this is only administered at German Universities, and it tests your proficiency for university study.

 - Test of German as a Foreign Language (TestDAF), this is held six times a year in test centres all over the world.
 Time and money can be saved by taking the test in your home country.

 Certain universities may offer TestDAF while other institutions offer DSH, both are recognised at all universities in the country.
 An examination fee must be paid when registering for TestDAF, and the fee differs in each country.
 In Germany, the test can cost between 150 to 175 Euros, and the cost of DSH differs in each university.
 International degree courses are also taught in English but students should research before application.